postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 _pm('env.replace', 'user_data', {});
 ```

-Note:

-* The `env.replace` method will return truth on success, false on failure.
+The `env.replace` method will return truth on success, false on failure.
-* `env.replace` cannot be used to replace an environment which does not exist.

-### Segregating environments

-To use multiple Run buttons in same page and segregated environments based on run buttons,
-enable segregateEnvironments in config.
+### Use multiple buttons

+To have multiple buttons on a single page with segregated environments, each with its own button, you need to enable segregateEnvironments in configuration.

 ```javascript
 _pm('_property.set', 'segregateEnvironments', true);
 ```

+#### Include `runButtonIndex`
-If this option is enabled, `runButtonIndex` is required in all `_pm` APIs.

-Run button index is the integer indicating the position a run button among with other run buttons in
+If segregateEnvironments is enabled, you'll have to include `runButtonIndex` every time you work with the Run in Postman API.
+The index is the integer indicating the position of one button in a group of buttons in the DOM.
-the DOM.

 ```javascript
 var runButtons = Array.prototype.slice.call(document.getElementsByClassName('postman-run-button')),
   runButtonIndex = runButtons.indexOf(elem);
 ```

-If you are using jquery in the page, this should also work,
+#### `runButtonIndex` for jQuery

 ```javascript
 var runButtonIndex = $('postman-run-button').index(elem);